antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/data_ingestion/helpers/vectorstore.md

 ### Import Libraries <a name="import-libraries"></a>
 - **typing.Dict**: Used for providing type hints for dictionaries.
-- **helpers.helper.store_category_data**: A helper function that processes and stores data in a vector store, handling the ingestion and embedding creation.
+- **helpers.helper.store_category_data**: A helper function that processes and stores data in a vector store.
+It handles the ingestion and embedding creation.

 ### AWS Configuration and Setup <a name="aws-configuration-and-setup"></a>
 - The function expects: